-The AD education meets with all graduate students as a group once per month, typically during one of the weekly graduate student seminars.
-These seminars are organized by the students and in which faculty, aside from the monthly visit by the AD education, do not participate.
+The Associate Director for Education and Outreach meets with all graduate students as a group once per month, typically during one of the weekly graduate student seminars.
+These seminars are organized by the students, and in which faculty, aside from the monthly visit by the Associate Director for Education and Outreach, do not participate.
 During the monthly meeting, updates and information about general affairs at the Laboratory are provided to the students and issues specific to the graduate students are discussed.
-The AD Education also distributes a variety of announcements and opportunities to the graduate students by email.
+The Associate Director for Education and Outreach also distributes a variety of announcements and opportunities to the graduate students by email.

-Near the end of the spring semester, all students who have not yet formed a guidance committee submit a brief summary of their academic and research progress to the AD education.
-For students who have formed a committee, the guidance committee forms, available through the Departments, serve that purpose.
-This summary or the form serves as input for the graduate student reappointment deliberations for the next academic year.
-Each student receives an appointment letter from the AD Education, in which the terms and type of the appointment for the next academic year are described.
+Near the end of the spring semester, all students submit a brief summary of their academic and research progress to the Associate Director for Education and Outreach.
+Recently this process is done through an online form.
+This summary or online form serves as input for the graduate student reappointment deliberations for the next academic year.
+Each student receives a status letter from the Associate Director for Education and Outreach, in which the terms, requirements, and type of appointment for the next academic year are described.
 To ensure that the progress of students is evaluated evenly, all NSCL faculty meet at the end of the spring semester, and discuss the progress of all NSCL-based students.

-Mentoring during the research phase of Graduate School
+Mentoring during the research phase of graduate school

 Once the core course work has been completed and the graduate students focus predominantly on their thesis research, the student's advisor and the members of his/her Ph.D. guidance committee are the primary sources of mentoring.
 A guidance committee meeting is held every year, in which the student presents his/her progress.
-Copies of the guidance committee forms go to the student's department, but also to the AD Education, who monitors progress and communicates with the student or his/her advisor if necessary.
+Copies of the guidance committee forms go to the student's department, and also to the Associate Director for Education and Outreach, who monitors progress and communicates with the student or his/her advisor if necessary.
 The committee forms serve as input for yearly reappointment decisions for the students (see above).
 In addition, students are encouraged to talk to faculty members (e.g. those who participated in the informal lunches in the first year) outside of their guidance committee, or line management.

-Students are also encouraged to contact the AD Education or seek advice from Department Heads and other faculty members or senior graduate students about any matters related to the work environment at NSCL, and on issues that affect their ability to focus on their research and course work.
-MSU has a wide variety of resources available to make it easier to balance graduate school and life, and with support from NSCL's HR Department, the AD Education can help seek resources or discuss ways that the Laboratory can assist managing various personal circumstances flexibly and efficiently.
+Students are also encouraged to contact the Associate Director for Education and Outreach or seek advice from Department Heads and other faculty members or senior graduate students about any matters related to the work environment at NSCL, and on issues that affect their ability to focus on their research and course work.
+MSU has a wide variety of resources available to make it easier to balance graduate school and life, and with support from NSCL's HR Department, the Associate Director for Education and Outreach can help seek resources or discuss ways that the Laboratory can assist managing various personal circumstances flexibly and efficiently.
+Some of the available resources are listed in [10].

-For matters that affect graduate students more generally, the AD Education communicates with the President of the NSCL Graduate Organization (a student elected by the students), directly to all students during the monthly meeting with all graduate students, or by email.
+For matters that affect graduate students more generally, the Associate Director for Education and Outreach communicates with the President of the NSCL Graduate Organization (a student elected by the students), directly to all students during the monthly meeting with all graduate students, or by email.